Surfing-Chef/Bourbon-WP/README.md

 Started by updating the _style.scss_ in _src_ directory to version 2.2 and stated this theme is based on both Bones and Underscores.
 By saving the changes to this file with gulp running, the _style.css_ is over written with one created from _src/scss_ not by _sass_ and the Underscores styles.

 ####_src/scss/3-layouts_
-Started compartmentalizing markup appropriately, ie body contains body markup, header contains footer etc.
+Started compartmentalizing markup appropriately, ie body contains body markup, header contains header, etc.

 ####header.php
 Transferred appropriate markup from previous version of Bourbon-WP.